maestrothoughts/maestrothoughts.github.io/content/blog/secondpost.md

 ---js
-const title = "This is a second post (draft)";
+const title = "This is a third post (draft)";
 const date = "2023-01-23";
 const draft = true;
 ---

-something about a phrase that starts in the prechorus but continues through the final drop. infinitely hard. mean girls, baby again
+leaveyourlove ep review
+find a way to relate every non daft punk thing to daft punk. mention daft punk in every post.

+concept lowkey like this: insert image of kids of different nationalities holding hands around the planet

 ## Section Header